JEEVANHENRYDSOUZA/namaste-react/Chapter 04 - Talk is Cheap, Show me code/Theory Assignment/Assignment 04.md

 - ### What are props
 sol: <br/>
 1. Props is the shorthand for properties.<br/>
-2. Funactional Components are nothing but JavaScript functions.<br/>
+2. Functional Components are nothing but JavaScript functions.<br/>
 3. When we pass parameters to function then it is called as props or properties. <br/>
-4.